GANMAHAMMED145/RecipeApp-Management-System/README.md

 ## Recipe Management System

-A Recipe Management System  FrontEnd built  using React.js, React Router, and API Integration.
+A Recipe Management System  FrontEnd was  built  using React.js, React Router, and API Integration.

 BackEnd was built using Java, Spring Boot, H2 in memory Databse, Hibernate (ORM for database interaction).